jakevandervaate/sitesync/README.md

 ### Local

-When you run the command `path/to/sitesync.sh demo yourwebsite/`, the script will gather the various files from the content and assets directories, place the "content" files between the header.html and footer.html files, and places them in this local directory in the same structure that is present in the content directory.
+When you run the command `path/to/sitesync.sh build yourwebsite/`, the script will gather the various files from the content and assets directories, place the "content" files between the header.html and footer.html files, and places them in this local directory in the same structure that is present in the content directory.
 You can test this local version of your website in your web browser of choice to see how it looks and make changes.

 ### Public

-When you run the command `path/to/sitesync.sh deploy yourwebsite/`, the script does the same this as the "demo" argument (it just places the files in this directory instead), and then mirrors this directory to the server that you identify in the config file.
+When you run the command `path/to/sitesync.sh deploy yourwebsite/`, the script does the same this as the "build" argument (it just places the files in this directory instead), and then mirrors this directory to the server that you identify in the config file.

 The separate "local" and "public" allow you to develop your website and make changes, while preserving the current files that are present on your server.